andrew1007/mrfa-demo/article/part3.md

 ## Composing Selectors
 The first argument of `createSelector` accepts an array of selectors.
-This is how multiple nodes can be used in a computation.
+This is how multiple nodes can be used in a computation. `getDocs` and `getDocIds` are used together to compute the necessary data.
+This memoized selector will only recompute when either node (`docs` and `docIds`) changes value.

 ```typescript
 // resolvers